Schrausser/Ptolemy-s-table-of-chords/README.md

 # Ptolemy's table of chords

 Famous table of chord lengths according to Ptolemy's *Almagest* (e.g. 1515) converted into decimal values and calculated in comparison using the sine function, see e.g. Halma (1813) or Toomer (1984).
-Chord lengths $l_0$ are calculated according to *Ptolemy's theorem* (fig. 1) as the relation between four sides and two diagonals of a cyclic quadrilateral where
+Chord lengths $l_0$ are calculated according to *Ptolemy's theorem* (fig. 1) within the relation between four sides and two diagonals of a cyclic quadrilateral where

 $$AC⋅BD = AB⋅CD + BC⋅AD.$$